egorys2000/CondensatesDynamicsML/README.md

 ```

 # Usage
-To test on test-data, launch Protein_condensate_model_training.ipynb and launch all cells above the **Run several model iterations saving the best one, to help finding sparcely populated states** section.
+To test on test-data, launch Protein_condensate_model_training.ipynb and launch all cells above the **"Run several model iterations saving the best one, to help finding sparcely populated states"** section.
 To train current model, launch that section.
-To load weights, run **Recover the saved model and its training history** section.
+To load weights, run **"Recover the saved model and its training history"** section.
 To get model output, run
 ```
 temp = model.predict([traj_ord, traj_ord_lag], batch_size=np.shape(X1_vali)[0])
 ```

 # Dataset
 The data was simulated with HOOMD-blue package.
 The pipeline was the following:
 Simulate the formation of ctd condensate ->
 Add peptide chain (E10/P10 in test data) ->
 Run simulation to get binding events ->
 Process .dcd files to .npy and plug into neural network.

 The simulation script, topology file and other model parameters are in *hoomd* folder.